 A: Nada.
 Since you float in the nude, there's no need for a swim suit.
-We provide earplugs, towels, soap, shampoo, as well as a hair dryer.
+We provide earplugs, towels, shampoo/conditioner and body wash.
+We have a hair dryer in our bathroom.
 If you'd like to bring your own shower shoes, you're welcome to.
 Arrive 10 minutes early your first time so one of our guides can walk you through the process.

 Q: What if I'm claustrophobic?

 Q: How long is the float session?

 A: Your float is 1-hour long, but you should aim to arrive around 10-15 minutes beforehand so you can park, arrive, check in and shower before your float.
-You have 10-15 minutes to shower afterwards as well, and there's no rush if you want to hang out and have some tea on the couch.
+You have 10-15 minutes to shower afterward as well, and there's no rush if you want to hang out and have some tea on the couch.